Chapter 28: The Divine Mother’s Gift of Form to the Formless

 On the floor of the cavern, crowds of living flowers like Daisy ran around with ceaseless energy.
 They congregated at a point of pulsing light in the center of the cave and then moved outwards again, back and forth endlessly like waves upon a shore.

 “Mother, I am here,” I said.
-“I passed through shadow following in the footsteps of Daisy to find you.
+“I’m sorry for my lateness.
+I passed through shadow following in the footsteps of Daisy to find you but I was not as lightning quick as she.
 What do you require of me?”
-Up and up I traveled until I was at the level of the queen’s eyes.
-Then, I was pulled by her energy towards her until I found myself absorbed into her head and my vision dissolved into light.
+Up and up I traveled until I was at the level of the queen’s compound eyes.

-“Walk with me for a time, Heidi,” she said and began to move forward.
-I tried to follow the goddess but I kept dissolving into either light or shadow and couldn’t keep pace with her movements while holding my form together.
+“Be welcome into my space.
+Walk with me, Heidi,” she said and began to move forward.
+“Move as I do.”
+I tried to follow the goddess but I kept falling into separate molecules of presence and couldn’t keep pace with her steps while holding my form together.
 “If you follow me on my cloak, you will find this journey easier,” she said when she noticed I was struggling.
 “I will provide you with form through the formless.”

 “Thank you for your help, Mother,” I said.
 “I’m sorry I keep falling into light and shadow.”
-The shining cloak that fell from the Divine Mother’s shoulders elongated and formed a path for me through the void.
+The shining cloak that fell from the Divine Mother’s shoulders elongated and formed a stable path for me through the void.
 By treading upon her garment, we were finally able to walk together for a little while without my sudden disappearance from her reality.

-“It is very kind of you to think of me, Mother,” I said.
-“I feel unworthy of your generosity of spirit for who needs more than one fruit from your endless orchards, not I.” As I spoke, I took the shining red fruit and ate three seeds from its thick rind.
+“I wouldn’t have thought there’d be any difference in size or appearance for spirit is spirit whether she exists at the more subtle levels of reality or the larger.
+It is very kind of you to think of me, Mother, and to give another of your fruits for my consumption,” I said.
+“I feel unworthy of your generosity of spirit for who needs more than one blessing from your endless orchards, not I.” As I spoke, I ate three seeds from the shining red fruit.

 “Is that all?” the goddess asked.
 “Only three?”